WPCD-Workflows/documentation/source/es.rst

 -> The workflow local variable *device* **must** be the same as the environment variable TOKAMAKNAME.
 In case the two do not match the workflow stops execution.
-The user must close the workflow, ITMv1 with the correct device name and run the workflow.
+The user must close the workflow, set imasdb with the correct device name and run the workflow.

--> Validity checks (void/not void) are made on the input equilibrium and coreprof CPOs (MARSGW actor can use coreprof for density profile).
-If the equilibrium CPO is not considered valid the workflow stops.
-If the coreprof CPO is not considered valid, the workflow continues to run but the user can still have the option to stop it before executing the chosen MHD code.
+-> Validity checks (void/not void) are made on the input equilibrium and core_profile IDSs (MARSGW actor can use core_profile for density profile).
+If the equilibrium IDS is not considered valid the workflow stops.
+If the core_profile IDS is not considered valid, the workflow continues to run but the user can still have the option to stop it before executing the chosen MHD code.

-At the exit of the Composite actor, a Plasma_reference bundle (list of Kepler variables, mimicking the `ETS <https://portal.eufus.eu/twiki/bin/view/Main/ETS>`_ bundle) is returned.
-This facilitates the future coupling of the workflow to the `ETS <https://portal.eufus.eu/twiki/bin/view/Main/ETS>`_.
+At the exit of the Composite actor, a Plasma_reference bundle (list of Kepler variables, mimicking the ETS bundle is returned.
+This facilitates the future coupling of the workflow to the ETS.

 FixedBndCode
 ------------